Aidan-Kerr/osu-mappools/index.md

 ### How to use the collections you download

-These collections are made for [piotrekol's collection manager](https://github.com/piotrekol/CollectionManager)
+These collections are made for [piotrekol's collection manager](https://github.com/piotrekol/CollectionManager).
+To install them to your osu! simply:
+1. install the collection manager
+2. download one of the collections (.osdb files)
+3. open the collection manager
+4. click load osu! collection (to retain your old collections)
+5. drag the collection you downloaded into the collections window on the left
+6. click on save > to osu!
+7. and you're done!